 • Fever

-These symptoms are usually observed 7-10 days after the injection, but can occur at any time.
-Call your vet at the first sign of anything, as joint infections can be life-threatening.
+These symptoms are usually observed 7-10 days after the injection.
+Call your vet at the first sign of anything, as joint infections can be career-ending and even life-threatening.

 Adjunct Therapies